reReel Life: Flick Pix

 Director: Shoshannah Stern; Editor: Sara Newens; Composer: Kathryn Bostic (U.S.) New York Premiere in Spotlight Documentary

-Kino Lorber release in theaters June 20, followed by a digital and home video release, and educational and library release through Kanopy.
+Kino Lorber release in theaters June 20, followed by a digital and home video release, and educational and library release through Kanopy; broadcast premiere in October on PBS through American Masters (Season 39, Episode 7)

 Move Ya Body: The Birth of House